bengreenier-archive/protomsg/README.md

 ### malformed

-occurs when a message doesn't follow the structure
+occurs when a message doesn't follow the structure. argment is the raw data of the message.

-### message:<id>
+### message:id

-occurs when a message is parsed properly, according to the structure.
+occurs when a message is parsed properly, according to the structure. argument is the parsed `Object`, then the seq.